filkin1912/django-project/README.md

    Authenticated users can list games for sale.
 User lists games are visible to all

 3. **Public Storefront**:
-   Displays all games for browsing and purchase
+   Displays all games for browsing and purchase.
+Visitors can filter games by title using the search bar on the index page.

 4. **Purchasing**:
    Deducts funds, records ownership in `BoughtGame`